netliferesearch/hdir-frontend/README.md

 ### Styling rules

 - Each component has 100% width.
 The grid decides the width of the component.
 The exception to this rule is `inline` and `inline-block` and `flex` elements, which has their width defined by their content or surroundings.
-- A component should not decide its spacing around itself.
-There are 5 spacing units to choose from i.e. `l-mt-5`.
-5 Is the largest unit, and will give the biggest spacing. `m` stands for margin and `t` for top.
-The four sides are called `t` `r` `b` `l`.
-It is prefered to always use margin top, unless it complicates things, if it does, use `l-mb-#`.
 - An element can not contain an element.
 It always go Block -> Element -> Modifier.
 BEM shouldn't care about how the DOM/HTML is nested.

 ### SASS dependencies